amilhousecunningham/amilhousecunningham/README.md

 ***Languages***

-• Java, Javascript, CSS, HTML
+• Javascript, CSS, HTML

 ***Frameworks***

-• Spring Boot, Node.js, Bootstrap
+• Node.js, Bootstrap

 ***Tools***

-• Intellij, VS Code
+• VS Code

 <!--
 **amilhousecunningham/amilhousecunningham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.